numtide/treefmt/docs/configure.md

 Already 60+ formatters are supported.

-To find example usage, take a look at <https://github.com/numtide/treefmt-nix/tree/main/examples>.
+To find examples, take a look at <https://github.com/numtide/treefmt-nix/tree/main/examples>.

 If you are a Nix users, you might also like <https://github.com/numtide/treefmt-nix> that uses Nix to pull the right formatter package as well and integrates both together in a seamless fashion.